Tororoi/pixel-vee/README.md

 - Preview window
 - Toggle magnify pointer area for precise placement of pixels: move magnifier on canvas and then work in magnified window to place pixels.
 Useful for any tools that use subpixels, and for precise placement of vectors.
 - Editable properties display for vectors
-- Layer Settings: Adjust layer opacity, blend-mode, duplicate layer
+- Layer Settings: Blend-mode, duplicate layer
 - Choose from set of default color palettes
 - Perspective Tool: Acts as a custom overlay on the canvas with user defined vanishing points and adjustable lines.
 1-point, 2-point, 3-point, multipoint, 4-point curvilinear, 5-point curvilinear, isometric
 - Smooth curves mode for brush.
 When drawing quickly, curves can look choppy and angular.
 Calculates curvature between points.
 Bonus: convert entire brush stroke into a series of linked vectors.
 - Spritesheet options: custom grid to subdivide canvas
 - Animation options: preview spritesheet animation, onion skins as sublayers, preview animation of layers with onion skins individually and simultaneously, set framerate for animation layer, export animation
-- Dye Tool: Propogate colors through all animation frames.
-Adjust color in one frame and color changes in all selected frames.

 # Run locally
 1. Run `npm install`